This allergy season is a whopper.

 Aller-geeeeez!
 With warm temps, early blooms and lots of rain it is no surprise you may be experiencing worse than normal symptoms.
 Always talk to your doctor about symptoms you are experiencing because there is a good chance you’ll get relief!

 Beyond being unsightly, dust is just one sign allergens may have taken over your home.
-Other allergens that you can see can include, dust mites, mold and pollen, leading to rashes, asthma, itchy/watery eyes, running noses and stuffed up sinuses.
-Unfortunately, some allergens are so micro you can’t detect them.
+Other allergens can include dust mites, mold, pollen and pet dander causing rashes, asthma, itchy/watery eyes, running noses and stuffed up sinuses.
+Some allergens are so micro you can’t detect them.
 Allergens find their way into your home in a lot of sneaky ways.

 There are many things you can do to cut down your exposure and give your body a break!